qntln/aiopubsub/README.rst

 Simple pubsub pattern for asyncio applications.

-Aiopubsub will use `logwood <https://github.com/qntln/logwood>`_ if it is installed, otherwise it will default to the standard logging module.

-Aiopubsub is only tested with Python 3.5.
+aiopubsub is only tested with Python 3.6.
 There are no plans to support older versions.

 .. code-block:: python